MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework.md

 field](../../developer/component-framework/add-custom-controls-to-a-field-or-entity.md#add-a-code-component-to-a-field).

 > [!IMPORTANT]
-> Code components for portals be available for web browsers using the client option of **Web**.
+> Code components for portals are available for web browsers using the client option of **Web**.

 ## Configure portal for code component